wisemapping/wisemapping-frontend/packages/editor/cypress/e2e/storybook/README.md

 1. Open http://localhost:6008
 2. Navigate to any story (e.g., Editor/TopicStyleEditor)
-3. Open the "Actions" panel at the bottom
+3. Open the **Actions panel** at the bottom
 4. Interact with the component
-5. Verify actions are logged in the panel ✅
+5. ✅ Verify actions are logged

-## Running Cypress Tests (Optional)
+## Running the Smoke Tests

-If you still want to run the automated Cypress tests:

-### Option 1: Automated (starts Storybook automatically)
+### Option 1: Automated (Recommended)

 ```bash
 yarn test:integration:storybook
 ```

+This will:

+1. Start Storybook automatically
+2. Run smoke tests (verify stories load)
+3. Shut down Storybook

 ### Option 2: Manual (with Storybook already running)